aroberge/reeborg-world-creation/extending/just-the-path-please.md

    r.set_model("invisible")
    ```

-   Here, we have chosen 12 as the model number for no particular reason - but the model number must be the one specified in `new_robot_images`. `new_robot_images` is a Python function; you can use `help(new_robot_images)` to see its documentation.
+   Here, we have chosen "invisible" as the model for no particular reason - but the model must be the one specified in `new_robot_images`. `new_robot_images` is a Python function; you can use `help(new_robot_images)` to see its documentation.
 Or, you can look at the more complete documentation for the Javascript equivalent `RUR.new_robot_images` which is callable from Python.

 2. We can draw a thicker path which does not show any hint regarding the actual number of left turns required.